stripe/stripe-dotnet/README.md

 ### Using StripeClient

-Stripe .NET SDK offers a more flexible approach of working with the Stripe API through the `StripeClient` class.
-StripeClient pattern has several advantages over the traditional approach of instantiating services with a global configuration:
-- Client based configuration: Allows you to instantiate several clients with different configurations(API key, network retries etc.).
-- Single Root Entry Point: The StripeClient provides a centralized entry point to all available Stripe services.
-This improves discoverability through IDE auto-completion and creates a more intuitive developer experience for you.
+In version 46 of the Stripe .NET SDK, we have enhanced the `StripeClient` class to be the entry point to access all services that had to be previously independently instantiated with global configuration.
+This improves discoverability during IDE auto-completion and creates a more intuitive developer experience for you.

+Each client instantiation can have its own configuration so you can access Stripe API with different API keys or different configuration (like number of retries) on a per client basis and without changing a global configuration.

 ```C#
 // StripeClient pattern (Recommended)